Trinovantes/MAL-Cover-CSS/README.md

 Deploy Instructions
 ===

 This `README` is written for my future reference when I need to redeploy this application into production from scratch.
-This assumes that I'll be working with a single DigitalOcean droplet (these instructions should also work with other VPS as well).
+This assumes that I'll be working with a single DigitalOcean droplet running Ubuntu 14.04.1 LTS (these instructions should also work with other VPS as well).

 0. Setup SSH
 ---